 If you know me, you know I get color happy every six months and cannot resist the urge.
 Sometimes I get even more color happy right after leaving my hair appointments but I know I’d go crazy if I color my hair again in a short amount of time and I lose my texture- that’s similar to losing my life (for real, though).

-Many ask me how I manage to dye my hair and still preserve my curl pattern.
-I do a lot of research, look for salons that specialize in curly hair and most importantly, maintain it so it remains healthy.
-While you are always taking a risk when chemically processing your hair, if done right, the reward will always be greater.
+Many ask me how I manage to dye my hair and preserve my curl pattern.
+I do a lot of research, look for salons that specialize in curly hair and most importantly, maintain it so it stays healthy.
+While you are always taking a risk when chemically processing your hair; if done right, the reward will always be greater.

 I then apply product evenly using the raking and scrunching method.
 The secret is: I don’t dry my hair at all anymore.
-I apply the product while my hair is soaking wet so it absorbs the product more.
-This results in defined curls.
-While I wait for it to dry, I whip my hair side to side, front and back (without trying to look crazy, but still failing miserably).
+I apply the product while my hair is soaking wet so it absorbs the product more effectively, resulting in defined curls.
+While I wait for it to dry, I whip my hair side to side, front and back (without trying to look crazy, but still failing miserably.)
 I occasionally scrunch it throughout the day but I refrain from manipulating it too much.

 I booked my appointment a month in advance.
 A month later, I took the drive to SI and said goodbye to my grown-out roots.

 She started off by parting my hair into sections, beginning with the bottom using the pintura method.
 Pintura is a freehand coloring style that allows highlights to look natural by working the color from the tips upward.
 She repeated the process throughout my hair which actually made me realize how much hair I actually have.

 She used a fair and even amount of strands when doing the painting which is what I liked most.
 Once I saw my hair was drenched in dye, I knew I was in for a big change.
 She kept telling me, “Your hair is going to lift so much” and I couldn’t wait to see the final result.